fomightez/sequencework/alignment-utilities/README.md

 info here

 * calculate_cons_for_clustal_nucleic.py
-> nucleic alignment without consensus line ---> alignment with consensus line
+> nucleic alignment without consensus line ---> alignment with consensus symbols line

 Meant to add a consensus symbol line for cases where alignment produced doesn't have it (e.g., Clustal output from Stretcher) or it has been lost.
-Consensus line it produces is similar to the Clustal style consensus symbols MUSCLE adds below each reside of the alignment. info here.
+Consensus symbols line it produces is similar to the Clustal style consensus symbols MUSCLE adds below each reside of the alignment. info here.
 (Keep in mind [MView](https://www.ebi.ac.uk/Tools/msa/mview/) good if just need visual representation, albeit not as concise as this script makes or MUSCLE outputs.)

 * calculate_cons_for_clustal_protein.py
-> protein alignment without consensus line ---> alignment with consensus line
+> protein alignment without consensus line ---> alignment with consensus symbols line

 Meant to add a consensus symbol line for cases where alignment produced doesn't have it (e.g., Clustal output from Stretcher or extracted I-TASSER thread template listing or exported from aligned templates at SWISS-MODEL) or it has been lost.
-Consensus line it produces is similar to the Clustal style consensus symbols MUSCLE adds below each reside of the alignment.
+Consensus symbols line it produces is similar to the Clustal style consensus symbols MUSCLE adds below each reside of the alignment.
 (Keep in mind [MView](https://www.ebi.ac.uk/Tools/msa/mview/) good if just need visual representation, albeit not as concise, suitable for saving, or machine-parseable as this script makes or MUSCLE outputs.)

 * score_sequences_in_clustal_msa.py